Discrete Time Crystals with Absolute Stability: Abstract

 \section{Abstract}

-We show that interacting bosons on a ring which are driven periodically by a rotating lattice potential can support absolutely stable discrete time crystals.
+We show that interacting bosons on a ring which are driven periodically by a rotating potential can support discrete time crystals whose absolute stability can be proven.
 The absolute stability is demonstrated by an exact mapping of discrete time crystal states to low-lying eigenstates of a time-independent model that reveals spontaneous breaking of space translation symmetry.
 The mapping ensures that there are no residual time-dependent terms that could lead to heating of the system and destruction of discrete time crystals.
-With the help of the Bethe ansatz solutions we also analyze periodically kicked bosons where the mapping is approximate only and cannot guarantee the absolute stability of discrete time crystals.
-However, the kicked boson model shows a richer interplay between time and space symmetry breaking.
+We also analyze periodically kicked bosons where the mapping is approximate only and cannot guarantee the absolute stability of discrete time crystals.
+Besides illustrating potential sources of instability, the kicked bosons model demonstrates a rich field for investigating the interplay between different time and space symmetry breaking, as well as the stability of time crystal behavior in contact with a thermal reservoir.

 Ordinary space crystals correspond to periodic distributions of particles in space which form despite the fact that the Hamiltonian is invariant under a translation of all the particles by an arbitrary vector.
 This is the phenomenon of spontaneous breaking of the continuous space translation symmetry into a discrete space translation symmetry in a time-independent many-body system.
 In 2012, research on time crystals was initiated where spontaneous breaking of time translation symmetry is responsible for the formation of a crystalline structure~\cite{WilczekPRL2012}.
-Periodically driven many-body closed systems can form discrete time crystals as a non-equilibrium quantum state in which the long-time stable system response occurs at integer multiples of the drive period~\cite{Sacha2015PRA,KhemaniPRL2016,ElsePRL2016,YaoPRL2017}.
+Periodically driven many-body closed systems can form discrete time crystals as a non-equilibrium quantum state in which the stable system response occurs at integer multiples of the drive period~\cite{Sacha2015PRA,KhemaniPRL2016,ElsePRL2016,YaoPRL2017}.
 The discrete time translation symmetry of a time-periodic Hamiltonian is spontaneously broken and new periodic motion emerges --- a novel crystalline structure appears in time~\cite{Sacha2015PRA}.